lunchboxer/spelling-master/src/lib/level5-glossary.md

 : Person who handles correspondence, keeps records, makes appointments.
 "The secretary answered the phone and scheduled appointments."

 sense
-: Any of the faculties by which humans and animals perceive stimuli originating outside or inside the body.
+: Any of the ways humans and animals perceive stimuli about the body or surroundings.
 "My senses of smell, taste, sight, hearing, and touch provide information about the world."

 separate
 : Set or keep apart, disunite.
 "We separated the recyclables into bins by type."